 YPosition (287)

 In GeoTIFF, provision is made to identify earth-referenced coordinate systems (model space M) and to relate M space with R space.
 This provision is independent of and can co-exist with the relationship between raster and device spaces.
-To emphasize the distinction, this spec shall not refer to "X" and "Y" raster coordinates, but rather to raster space "J" (row) and "I" (column) coordinate variables instead, as defined in section 2.5.2.2.
+To emphasize the distinction, this spec shall not refer to "X" and "Y" raster coordinates, but rather to raster space "J" (row) and "I" (column) coordinate variables instead, as defined in D.5.2.2.

 Raster Coordinate Systems